StrangeGirlMurph/obsidian-wikipedia-search/README.md

    Select some text and _search_.
 The selected text will replace the `{title}` in your format.
 - Search different languages
    In the _search_ bar start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
 This will let you search a different Wikipedia than your default. (spaces don't matter)
+- Include the articles extract (the first paragraph)
+   Add `{extract}` somewhere in your format in the settings.
+This will be replaced with the articles extract.
+(Note: It can be pretty long!)

 ## Demo